Arguing About Gods

 Arguments about the existence of monotheistic gods

-Alexander Pruss raises the following problems with this treatment of cumulative arguments in his review.
-Suppose each argument has one premise that could be rejected by a reasonable person who holds a particular view —a moral realist will reject this premise, a materialist will reject that premise, etc. But unless each premise could be rejected on the same grounds, it doesn’t follow that a single person could hold all these views at the same time without contradictions.
-Pruss is also critical of Oppy’s suggestion that all the evidence must be considered at the same time if arguments are viewed probabilistically; instead, only the evidence relevant to a given statement is required to evaluate that statement.
-I’m keen to align with Pruss here.
+Pruss raises a problem with Oppy’s treatment of cumulative arguments in his review.
+Suppose each argument has one premise that could be rejected by a reasonable person who holds some particular view; for example, a moral realist could reject this premise, a materialist could reject that premise, etc. It doesn’t follow that a single person could hold all these views at the same time without contradictions.
+Pruss is also critical of Oppy’s suggestion that, if arguments are viewed probabilistically, all the evidence must be considered at the same time.
+Instead, Pruss suggests that only the evidence relevant to a given statement is required to evaluate that statement.
+I think I align with Pruss here.

 Arguments